Campol-Russel/In-the-wild-FSL/README.md

    - Python
    - Google Collab

-## API/Extensions/Libraties to run
+## API/Extensions/Libraries to run
 ### Image Classification Models
    1. torch - PyTorch deep learning framework.
    2. torch.nn - Module for constructing neural networks.
    3. torchvision.models - Pretrained models for computer vision.
    4. torchvision.transforms - Image transformations for data augmentation.
-   5. torch.utils.data.DataLoader - DataLoader class for managing dataset loading in PyTorch.
+   5. torch.utils.data.DataLoader - DataLoader class is used to manage dataset loading in PyTorch.
-   6. torch.utils.data.Dataset - Dataset class for creating custom datasets in PyTorch.
+   6. torch.utils.data.Dataset - Dataset class is used to create custom datasets in PyTorch.
    7. tqdm - A fast, extensible progress bar for loops and pipelines.
    8. PIL.Image - The Python Imaging Library (PIL) module to open, manipulate, and save image files.
    9. os - Operating System dependent functionalities.
    10. xml.etree.ElementTree - A fast and simple XML API in Python.
    12. matplotlib.pyplot - A plotting library for the Python programming language and its numerical mathematics extension NumPy.
    13. numpy - A fundamental package for scientific computing with Python.
-   14. torch.optim.lr_scheduler.MultiStepLR - Multi step learning rate scheduler.
+   14. torch.optim.lr_scheduler.MultiStepLR - Multi-step learning rate scheduler.
    15. sklearn - The scikit-learn library for machine learning in Python.
    16. sklearn.model_selection.train_test_split - A method to split arrays or matrices into random train and test subsets.